sensive/help-guides/_posts/2019-10-23-using-sensive-uploading-images.md

 - You can drag and drop compatible image files on **Home, Collections, Presentations or Cards in Boards**

 ### Paste images directly
-You can also paste the contents of your clipboard on **Home, Collections, Presentations, or Boards.**
+You can also paste the contents of your clipboard in the **Files and Collections** pages.

 In Mac, you can [press the Control key while you are in capture mode](https://support.apple.com/en-us/HT201361).